Dangerous Driving & Careless Driving Lawyers

 Solicitors for Dangerous Driving and Careless Driving Offences

-For the best chance of a successful outcome, contact us today and speak to one of our motoring lawyers for Driving Offences.
+For the best chance of a successful outcome, contact us today and speak to one of our solicitors.

-If you are facing allegations of dangerous driving, engaging the services of Clifford Johnston and Co. offers you the optimum chance of securing a positive outcome.
+If you are facing such allegations, engaging the services of Clifford Johnston and Co. offers you the optimum chance of securing a positive outcome.
 Our credentials speak for themselves, having seen us shortlisted as finalists for Crime Team of the Year at the Manchester Legal Awards in both 2019 and 2020.

 The Road Traffic Act 1988 states that a person is to be regarded as driving dangerously if the way they drive falls far below what would be expected of a competent and careful driver, and it would be obvious to a competent and careful driver that driving in that way would be dangerous.